 If a patient’s bone structure is healthy enough, our clinic can even provide same-day dental implant service when a tooth is extracted.
 Despite the negative feelings people can have towards dental procedures, patients love Dr. Brayman.
 She addresses their questions and eases their concerns, and also provides amazing workmanship and results.
 Despite how you might feel about dentists in general, you can not go wrong working with our dedicated team.
 We are highly regarded as one of the top dental implant specialists on Long Island NY 11797.

 Dental implants are one of the most common procedures performed by Dr. Kate Brayman.
-Contact her practice, Kate Brayman DDS, in New York City, to learn how dental implants create such a secure anchor for new teeth, dental bridges, or dentures that they function and feel like your original teeth.
+Contact our Woodbury dental office, Kate Brayman DDS, to learn how dental implants create such a secure anchor for new teeth, dental bridges, or dentures that they function and feel like your original teeth.

 Dental implants are used to replace missing teeth, serving as an option to traditional procedures such as dental bridges and dentures.
 The implant is made from a titanium post that’s embedded in the jawbone.
 It replaces the root of the original tooth, and it securely anchors the new tooth.
 A specially shaped piece of metal, the abutment, is fastened to the top of the implant, then the new tooth is attached to the abutment.

 Dentures and bridges can fall out or need replacement, and can also limit the types of food a patient eats.
 Implants will stabilize the jawbone and help prevent further tooth loss, all while allowing you to eat whatever you want.

 Implants can be embedded in the jaw without bothering surrounding teeth, and you can have multiple dental implants.
 However, your gums must be healthy and your jawbone must be able to support the implant.
 If the bone is too thin or soft, a bone graft may be needed before an implant can be used.